 Executive Vice President and Provost

-The University of Virginia ("UVA") does not discriminate on the basis of age, color, disability, gender identity or expression, marital status, military status (which includes active duty service members, reserve service members, and dependents), national or ethnic origin, political affiliation, pregnancy (including childbirth and related conditions), race, religion, sex, sexual orientation, veteran status, and family medical or genetic information, in its programs and activities as required by Title IX of the Education Amendments of 1972, Americans with Disabilities Act of 1990, as amended, Section 504 of the Rehabilitation Act of 1973, Titles VI and VII of the Civil Rights Act of 1964, Age Discrimination Act of 1975, Governor's Executive Order Number One (2018), and other applicable statutes and University policies.
+The University of Virginia (“UVA”) does not discriminate on the basis of age, color, disability, gender identity or expression, marital status, military status (which includes active duty service members, reserve service members, and dependents), national or ethnic origin, political affiliation, pregnancy (including childbirth and related conditions), race, religion, sex, sexual orientation, veteran status, and family medical or genetic information, in its programs and activities as required by Title IX of the Education Amendments of 1972, Americans with Disabilities Act of 1990, as amended, Section 504 of the Rehabilitation Act of 1973, Titles VI and VII of the Civil Rights Act of 1964, Age Discrimination Act of 1975, Governor’s Executive Order Number One (2018), and other applicable statutes and University policies.
 UVA prohibits sexual and gender-based harassment, including sexual assault, and other forms of interpersonal violence.

 Individuals, including UVA students and employees, and participants in UVA's programs or activities, may be entitled to reasonable accommodations or modifications for a disability.
 The following person has been designated to handle inquiries regarding the American with Disabilities Act, Rehabilitation Act, and related statutes and regulations: ADA Coordinator, Office for Equal Opportunity and Civil Rights, 2015 Ivy Road, Room 321, Dynamics Building, P.O.
 Box 400144, Charlottesville, VA 22904, (434) 924-3200, ADACoordinator@virginia.edu.
 A Deputy ADA Coordinator has also been designated to assist the ADA Coordinator: 2015 Ivy Road, Room 323, Dynamics Building, P.O.
 Box 400144, Charlottesville, VA 22904, (434) 924-3200, ADACoordinator@virginia.edu.

 The following person has been designated to handle this type of inquiry, as well as all other inquiries regarding the non-discrimination policies: Associate Vice President, Office for Equal Opportunity and Civil Rights, P.O.
 Box 400219, Washington Hall, (434) 924-3200, UVAEOCR@virginia.edu.

 Complaints of discrimination, harassment and other forms of interpersonal violence, and retaliation may be directed to the Office for Equal Opportunity and Civil Rights at UVAEOCR@virginia.edu.
 Complaint procedures may be found at http://eocr.virginia.edu/file-complaint.
 Complaints may also be filed with external agencies, such as the U.S. Department of Education Office for Civil Rights, Equal Employment Opportunity Commission, Commonwealth of Virginia Office of Civil Rights, and the Virginia Department of Human Resources Management.